sandrolubis/Moisture_Budget/README.md

 # Notes

 These scripts are intended primarily as research tools.
-The numerical derivatives and vertical integrations depend on the structure and resolution of the input data, so users should verify budget closure and sign conventions for their particular dataset.
+Numerical derivatives and vertical integrations depend on the structure and resolution of the input data, and users should verify budget closure and sign conventions for their specific datasets.

 Particular care should be taken when applying the calculations near:

+* steep topography,
+* the lower atmospheric boundary,
 * the poles,
-* topography,
-* the lower atmospheric boundary,
-* missing pressure levels, or
+* missing pressure levels,
-* irregular grids.
+* irregular horizontal grids, or
+* regions where the pressure surface intersects the terrain.

-For exact moisture-budget closure, surface pressure, boundary moisture fluxes, precipitation, evaporation, and storage should be treated consistently with the dataset being analyzed.
+For rigorous column-moisture budget closure, surface pressure, boundary moisture fluxes, precipitation, evaporation, and atmospheric moisture storage should be treated consistently.

 ---